-For Tele2 it is important to remain a reliable and outstanding industry actor, and to be that, we not only need to mitigate our contribution to climate change, we must also understand the impact that climate change has and can have on our business.
+For Tele2 it is important to remain a reliable and outstanding industry actor.
+To be that, we not only need to mitigate our contribution to climate change, we must also understand the impact that climate change has and can have on our business.
 As a company located in northern Europe around the Baltic Sea, we are by no means exempt from the consequences of anthropogenic climate change, nor will be in the future.

 Tele2's business and offerings are heavily dependent on business continuity - both individuals and corporate customers expect reliable Tele2 networks and services.
 Additionally, our networks are designated as critical infrastructure, as the ability to use communication networks is considered vital to uphold core societal functions.
-To that end, we are for the first time, reporting on climate risks following the recommendations of the TCFD, the Task Force on Climate-related Financial Disclosures.
+To that end, we are reporting on climate risks following the recommendations of the TCFD, the Task Force on Climaterelated Financial Disclosures.
 This follows our ambition to tackle climate change, as manifested in the adoption and approval of our Science-based targets in line with the 1.5°C target.
+This report is a revised version of the first TCFD report (published in May 2021), and includes updates of scenario analysis, targets, and performance.